 Gain control of your drinking and overcome the sickening and painful cycle of alcohol withdrawal.
 Get help at Recovery Unplugged today at 1 (800) 55-REHAB.

-There is a reason why alcoholism is the most common form of chemical dependency in the country, and it’s not just because it’s legal.
 Prolonged and untreated alcohol abuse can permanently alter the brain’s chemistry and make patients crave alcohol to the detriment of anything else in their lives, including their careers, families and romantic relationships.
 It can also lead to permanent physical harm, such as heart disease or liver failure.
 Alcohol abuse requires detox as the first part of the treatment process.
 Alcohol detox helps patients purge the chemicals in their system that have built up from excessive drinking.
-Recovery Unplugged offers safe, discreet, compassionate alcohol detox to help you or your loved one get clean once and for all.
-Call us today at (954) 703-1975.
+Recovery Unplugged offers safe, discreet, compassionate Florida alcohol detox in Lake Worth to help you or your loved one get clean once and for all.

 At its core, alcohol detox is the process by which patients expel addiction-related chemicals from their bodies.
 The exact duration of this process will depend upon patients’ progress, but will usually last an average of three days to a week.
-Alcohol detox will always include some level of withdrawal, which will vary based in the scope and duration.
+Alcohol detox will always include some level of withdrawal, which will vary based on the scope and duration of their abuse.
 Although each patient’s withdrawal period will be different, some of the more common alcohol withdrawal symptoms include:

 Some of the more severe alcohol withdrawal symptoms can include seizures, delirium tremens (DTs) and organ malfunction.
 It’s imperative that the withdrawal process be managed by an experienced and qualified detox-trained physician.